clearmatics/zeth/README.md

 # Configure your environment
 . ./setup_env.sh

-cd pyClient
+cd client
 ```

-Follow the steps described in the [pyClient README](pyClient/README.md) to run
+Follow the steps described in the [client README](client/README.md) to run
 tests or invoke the zeth tools.

 ## Secure Multi Party Computation for the Groth16 SRS generation